blacktower/devops/README.md

    - Add the databae name 'wordpress'
 2. Create the Compute Engine
    - Copy contents of bootstrap.sh into Startup Script
+   - Fill in the OS and PROVIDER variables
    - Add the metadata field 'sqlproxy':
      - key = sqlproxy
      - value={Cloud SQL Instance connection name} saved from Step 2.
 Used by Google SQL Cloud proxy later

+## Amazon EC2 and RDS
+Using the admin console:
+1. do some stuff......